Button

 Best practices

-Do not use multiple Danger or Primary buttons in the same area.
+Do not use multiple primary or primary danger buttons in the same button group.

 Text labels